matkonnerth/query4Opc/README.md

 ### Query language for OPC UA

-A proposal for defining a query language for opc ua information models which also provides a prototypic implementation.
+A proposal for defining a query language for opc ua information models which also provides a PROTOTYPIC implementation.

 ## Why query?